RTradeLtd/TxPB/doc/CONFIGURATION.md

 The current datastore types are supported:

+* postgresql
+  * enables using a postgresql database to back the datastore
+  * suitable for storing very large amounts of data
 * pebble
   * currently experimental, but is generally the fastest datastore next to pure in-memory stores
   * it is generally okay, however it can cause unexpected errors, and should be used at your own risk.